 Canvas is also home to some other important resources for new students.
 You’ll complete mandatory Academic Integrity modules here before you start your program.
 You’ll also be invited to a Toolkit course created by your Student Services team, that walks you through all of your onboarding steps and resources.

 - Check out the Learning at Schulich Canvas tour

 The Schulich Course Offerings site is an up to date repository managed by the Office of the Associate Dean, Academic.
 It displays all currently mounted courses and sections for a calendar year of academic terms (ie. Summer, Fall, Winter).
 You’ll find details for each course section here such as date, time, instructor and catalogue numbers.
 While scheduled courses are subject to change, the course offerings site provides you with the most accurate picture of Schulich’s current classes.
 Note that the course offerings site will not indicate seat availability., but provides notes, such as program-specific restrictions.

-Handshake is the Career Development Centre (CDC)’s platform to view job postings, workshops, company information sessions, and to register for career advising appointments.
+Handshake is the Centre for Career Design (CCD)’s platform to view job postings, workshops, company information sessions, and to register for career advising appointments.
 Log in with your Passport York account here.